 Insurance companies and defense law firms know that we are aggressive negotiators and skilled trial attorneys who fight for the best interests of our clients.

-When you hire Perenich, Caulfield, Avril & Noyes, P.A. to handle your accident case, you can expect us to:
+When you hire Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers to handle your accident case, you can expect us to:

 - Gather evidence to prove fault by conducting a thorough accident investigation

 - Identify each party liable for your injuries

 - File a claim with the insurance company and work with the insurance company to settle your case as quickly as possible